henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 "applications where dealing with time is not enough of their core business to justify these large dependencies".
 The large dependendencies being referred to there are those required by cljc.java-time.

-Deja-Fu's API and also includes a pure-cljs `Time` entity and otherwise wraps the platform js/Date objects, via the goog.date API.
+Deja-Fu's API offers a pure-cljs `Time` entity and otherwise wraps the platform js/Date objects, via the goog.date API.

 [Cljs-time](https://github.com/andrewmcveigh/cljs-time) is similar to Deja-fu in that it wraps that same goog.date API.